 This rice pudding is sweetened with condensed milk.
-I’m not a huge fan of a lot of sweetness, so choose your level.
-I like about a quarter of a can; you can add and taste and add more if you want.
+I’m not a huge fan of a lot of sweetness, and I like about a quarter of a can; you can choose your level.
+Add the quarter of can and taste and add more if you want.
 I never worry about a little leftover condensed milk in my fridge because I love making these easy Pumpkin Spice Lattes and make them fall and winter and in the summer I make Frozen Coffee Frappes.
-You’ll need to freeze some coffee, so plan ahead and I freeze the pumpkin in small portions, too, if you’re thinking about making them.
+You’ll need to freeze some coffee for those, so plan ahead.

 The Texture of Horchata Arroz con Leche (Rice Pudding):

 As long as you take care not to scorch the rice, this recipe is pretty straightforward.
 You’re going to want to use some good judgment towards the end, though, in deciding how thick you’d like your rice pudding.
 Some like it on the thinner side; me?
 I like it thick and substantial.